 Enmusubi Furin Kairo: The Corridor of Marriage Wind Chimes

-The highlight of the festival is of course the “Enmusubi Furin Kairo” (Corridor of Marriage Wind Chimes).
-Just like the “Wind Chime Lane” at the festival, this “marriage corridor” is filled with wishes for love and a happy marriage.
-These wishes are written on paper strips and tied to the wind chimes.
-Every time the wind makes the wish move, the bell chimes for it to come true.
+The highlight of the festival at Kawagoe’s love shrine is the “Enmusubi Furin Kairo” (Corridor of Marriage Wind Chimes).
+Just like the “Wind Chime Lane,” this “marriage corridor” is filled with wishes for love and happy marriages and wind chimes.

-Of course there are stalls with festival food so you can eat while watching the various performances in the court music pavilion.
-If you prefer a more refined taste, go to the nearby Hikawa Hall where a professional chef is serving a delicious buffet.
-Or if you have a sweet tooth, buy one of the limited edition sweets at the adjacent Musubi Café.
+Japanese festival food is delicious has a certain nostalgic feel that only comes along with the season.
+However, if you prefer a more refined taste, go to the nearby Hikawa Hall where a professional chef is serving a delicious buffet.
+Also if you have a sweet tooth, buy one of the limited edition sweets at the adjacent Musubi Café.

 How to get to Kawagoe, Saitama Hikawa Shrine Enmusubi Wind Chime Festival

 Luckily, Kawagoe is not far from Tokyo.
 So, it is easy to take a day trip to Kawagoe from the big city and enjoy some Japanese history and culture.
 So be sure to take your time in the “Little Edo” streets of Kawagoe in the Tokyo suburbs.

 - To get to Kawagoe, Saitama in the Tokyo suburbs, you can take the Tobu Tojo Line express train from Ikebukuro Station, which takes 31 minutes.

 - Also, you get to Kawagoe by riding the SEIBU Shinjuku line from Shinjuku Station.
 There is a limited express train which will take you to Kawagoe from Shinjuku in 43 minutes.